sjentsch/lsjDocs/Ch07/Ch07_Probability_4.rst

 .. ----------------------------------------------------------------------------

-To that end, :numref:`fig-binomSkulls20` plots the binomial probabilities for all possible values of *X* for our dice rolling experiment, from *X* = 0 (no skulls) all the way up to *X* = 20 (all skulls).
-Note that this is basically a bar chart, and is no different to the “trousers probability” plot I drew in :numref:`fig-pantsDistribution`.
+To that end, :numref:`fig7-3` plots the binomial probabilities for all possible values of *X* for our dice rolling experiment, from *X* = 0 (no skulls) all the way up to *X* = 20 (all skulls).
+Note that this is basically a bar chart, and is no different to the “trousers probability” plot I drew in :numref:`fig7-2`.
 On the horizontal axis we have all the possible events, and on the vertical axis we can read off the probability of each of those events.
 So, the probability of rolling four skulls out of 20 is about 0.20 (the actual answer is 0.2022036, as we will see in a moment).
 In other words, you would expect that to happen about 20\% of the times you repeated this experiment.

 To give you a feel for how the binomial distribution changes when we alter the values of *θ* and *N*, let us suppose that instead of rolling dice I am actually flipping coins.
 This time around, my experiment involves flipping a fair coin repeatedly and the outcome that I am interested in is the number of heads that I observe.
 In this scenario, the success probability is now *θ* = 1/2.
 Suppose I were to flip the coin *N* = 20 times.
 In this example, I have changed the success probability but kept the size of the experiment the same.
 What does this do to our binomial distribution?
-Well, as the left panel of :numref:`fig-binomHeads` shows, the main effect of this is to shift the whole distribution, as you would expect.
+Well, as the left panel of :numref:`fig7-4` shows, the main effect of this is to shift the whole distribution, as you would expect.
 Okay, what if we flipped a coin *N* = 100 times?
 Well, in that case we get what is shown in the right panel.
 The distribution stays roughly in the middle but there is a bit more variability